StratoKit/strato-db/Server Side Redux.md

 ## Parts

-- **Version**: All changes have a `version`, an arbitrary monotonously increasing sortable value.
+- **Version**: All changes have a version `v`, a non-zero monotonously increasing positive integer.
-- **Event**: An object with `version` (assigned by the queue), `type` and arbitrary `data` to describe a desired change to server state.
+- **Event**: An object with `v` (assigned by the queue), `type` and arbitrary `data` to describe a past event or desired change to server state.
-  - Examples: "this `user` logged in", "this `user` requested changing this `document`", "this `weatherData` arrived", …
+  - Examples: "this `user` logged in", "this `user` requested changing this `document`", "this `weatherData` arrived", "this `amount` needs to be refunded", …
 - **Event queue**: A FIFO store, holding events until they are processed.
   - This should be a very reliable store.
-  - When an `event` is put on the queue, it gets a unique incremented `version`.
+  - When an `event` is put on the queue, it gets a unique incremented `v`.
+  - Events can lead to sub-events, which are processed as part of the transaction of the event
 - **State**: The state consists of sets of objects with at-least-per-set-unique-ids.
   - Database tables can store a row per set entry, so that's what we'll do.
 Each set is a table.
 We also store the current version in a separate one-row table (so that concurrent transactions conflict).
 The database is presumed to always be consistent (all tables and version in sync).
 - **Middleware => Preprocessors**: Redux middleware is mostly implemented as preprocessor functions that run within the event handling transaction, and can alter the event based on data from all tables.
+Preprocessors should only be used to convert events into a canonical representation.
+Side-effects like I/O should be performed by restartable workers that store their state in the DB ("this needs doing", "this was done", "this failed, retry x more times", …).
 - **Reducers**: Reducers are pure functions that get current state and the event, and return a description of what should happen to the state to get to the next version.
   - Current state (the DB model) is accessed by calling (asynchronous) DB functions
-  - Each reducer is responsible for a single set (table) and can't read other sets
+  - Each reducer is responsible for a single set (table)
+    - Contrary to Redux, in ESDB reducers also get access to the state of other reducers, this turns out to be very useful
   - Given the same state and event, the reducer always returns the same result
-  - The result is an object `{error: {message: "..."}, set: [{id, ...}], rm: [id, ...], audit, ...}`
+  - The result is an object `{error: {message: "..."}, set: [{id, ...}], rm: [id, ...], events: [], audit, ...}`
     - `error`: Present if the event can not be processed for some reason, contains information to debug the problem.
 This halts all event processing until the problem is fixed.
 To represent e.g. denial of requests, use a different key (ESModel uses `esFail`) and inspect the event result to see if it the request was granted.
+    - `events`: any sub-events that should be processed.
+They are handled in-order after applying the changes of the parent event.
-    - Several keys are used by the JsonModel `applyEvent`:
+    - Several keys are used by the JsonModel `applyResult`:
       - `set`: objects to replace in the table
       - `ins`: objects to insert in the table (errors if exist)
       - `upd`: objects to shallow-update
       - `sav`: objects to shallow-update or insert if missing
       - `rm`: ids of objects to remove from the table
       - by subclassing, the behavior can be tweaked
-    - any other keys: opaque data describing the change, can be informational or used by a custom `applyEvent`
+    - any other keys: opaque data describing the change, can be informational or used by a custom `applyResult`
   - **Derivers**: Functions that calculate "secondary state" from the changes.
 They can serve to make the event result smaller
-- **History**: An ordered list of reduced events (so `{version, type, data, result}`).
+- **History**: An ordered list of reduced events (so `{v, type, data, result}`).
 This is not required, and the event can be abridged.
 It could serve as an audit log.
 If all the original event data is retained, it can be used to reprocess the database from scratch.
 - **Sub-events**: To make the event processing code simpler, ESDB allows dispatching further events from anywhere in the redux cycle.
 These events are processed depth-first.
 For example, a USER_LOGIN event can result in a USER_REGISTERED event if they logged in via OAuth for the first time.

 ## Flow